adobe/aem-boilerplate/README.md

-# helix-project-boilerplate
+# helix-pages-starter
-Use this repository template for new Helix projects.
+Use this repository template for new Helix Pages projects.